ISL: Mumbai City announce Ahmed Jahouh signing | Goal.com

 Earlier when the Islanders declared that Lobera will lead the side as head coach, it was also confirmed that the support staff released by Goa in Jesus Tato and Manuel Sayabera would continue to work with the former Barcelona assistant at Mumbai.

-Having began his senior playing career with Ittihad Khemisset, he moved to fellow Moroccan outfit Moghreb Tétouan in 2010 where won two league titles in five years and spent the couple of seasons towards the end under then coach Sergio Lobera and teammate Mourtada Fall before moving to Raja Casablanca and FUS Rabat, all in Morocco.
+Having began his senior playing career with Ittihad Khemisset, he switched to Moghreb Tetouan in 2010 where won two league titles in five years and spent a couple of seasons towards the end under Lobera and teammate Mourtada Fall before moving to Raja Casablanca and FUS Rabat, all in Morocco.
+The move to Goa was Jahouh's first overseas assignment and is now set to continue with India sojourn.

 Football is an art.. and we've got the artist.— Mumbai City FC (@MumbaiCityFC) October 22, 2020